PetmeetlyPetmeetly

 $50 to $100

-These five tests are the minimum.
+These six tests are the minimum.
 The AKC asks Sporting Group breeders for hips, elbows, eyes, and EIC by name[2].
 The Labrador Retriever Club agrees[3].
 About 1 in 8 Labradors has hip dysplasia.
 Elbow dysplasia is also common.
 If both parents carry prcd-PRA, their puppies can go blind by middle age[5].
+Beyond the six-test minimum, HNPK and SD2 are inexpensive add-ons worth running on any breeding Labrador.

 The EIC DNA test was developed at the University of Minnesota[11].
 PawPrint Genetics and Embark sell similar Labrador panels[7].
 Pay for the tests once.
 Register both dogs in the OFA database.
 Then any future puppy buyer can look up the parents' results.
 For more, read our health tests before breeding and genetic testing for dogs guides.